mhashim6/blog/content/posts/avd-tips-and-tricks.md

 ![screenshot](/images/avd-tips-and-tricks/screenshot.png "screenshot")

 ### Using ADB {#avd-screenshots-adb}
-This way is very flexible as it simulates a key press on the devices GPIO buttons (Power, volume…etc).
+> This way is quite flexible; it simulates a key press on the device's GPIO buttons (Power, volume…etc).
 **Support:** All API versions

 <video controls loop="true">